Ronkonkoma, New York

-Ronkonkoma (/rɒnˈkɒŋkəmə/ ron-KONG-kə-mə) is a hamlet and census-designated place (CDP) in the Town of Islip in Suffolk County, on Long Island, in New York, United States.
-The population was 19,082 at the 2010 census.
-The Ronkonkoma post office has the ZIP Code 11779, and serves parts of several hamlets and CDPs adjacent to Ronkonkoma.
+Ronkonkoma (/rɒnˈkɒŋkəmə/ ron-KONG-kə-mə) is a hamlet and census-designated place (CDP) located within the Town of Islip and Town of Brookhaven, in Suffolk County, New York, United States.
+The population was 18,955 at the time of the 2020 census.

+The Ronkonkoma post office has the ZIP Code 11779 and serves the CDP, plus parts of several other hamlets and CDPs adjacent to Ronkonkoma.

-Ronkonkoma is also home to Long Island MacArthur Airport, which is owned and operated by the Town of Islip.
-The New York Air Route Traffic Control Center is located in Ronkonkoma.
+The hamlet is also home to Long Island MacArthur Airport, which is owned and operated by the Town of Islip.
+The New York Air Route Traffic Control Center is located at the airport.

 History

 The name "Ronkonkoma" comes from the nearby Lake Ronkonkoma, which in turn comes from an Algonquian expression meaning "boundary fishing-lake", also earlier written as "Raconkumake" and "Raconkamuck."

 Since 1988, Ronkonkoma has been the end of electrification along the Long Island Rail Road's Main Line.
 The track between Hicksville and Ronkonkoma is known as the Ronkonkoma Branch.
 In 2017, Governor Andrew Cuomo announced the groundbreaking of a new $650 million development to create a Ronkonkoma Hub near the LIRR Line, similar to the hub in neighboring Brookhaven.

 Ronkonkoma was the terminus of the first road in the United States designed exclusively for automobiles, the Vanderbilt Motor Parkway, constructed by a consortium of investors called the Long Island Motor Parkway, Inc. led by William Kissam Vanderbilt II.